 - You suffered damages as a result

-In many typical accidents involving two personal vehicles, the drivers simply exchange insurance information and let the insurance companies deal with it.
-You’ll submit some documents to your own or the other driver’s insurance adjuster, and you’ll get a check in a few weeks.
-There could be a few hiccups along the way, but attorneys are generally not necessary unless the case is unusually complex or the injuries are significant.
+In typical accidents involving two personal vehicles, the drivers exchange insurance information and let the insurance companies deal with it.
+You’ll submit some documents to your own or the other driver’s insurance adjuster and get a check in a few weeks.
+There could be a few hiccups along the way, but attorneys are generally unnecessary unless the case is unusually complex or the injuries are significant.

-But a quick insurance settlement is highly unlikely to happen when dealing with a major company such as FedEx or UPS.
-These companies typically carry a lot of insurance, but they also have quite a few drivers and vehicles on the road, so quickly settling claims could become expensive.
-For them, it generally makes more sense to go to court, or at least to drag out the process for some time before making a settlement offer.
+But a quick insurance settlement is unlikely to happen when dealing with a major company such as FedEx or UPS.
+These companies typically carry a lot of insurance, but they also have quite a few drivers and vehicles on the road, so settling claims quickly could become expensive.
+For them, it generally makes more sense to go to court or at least to drag out the process for some time before making a settlement offer.

 This means that you’ll need an attorney to represent your interests.
-Your documents will need to be properly authenticated for presentation to the court, and your case will need to be argued against a highly experienced team of defense lawyers who know all the ins and outs of the court process.
-If a settlement offer is made, it will need to be reviewed by someone who knows whether the offer is fair and inclusive of all types of damages to which you are entitled.
-It’s possible to represent yourself, but when the stakes are this high, it only makes sense to ensure that your interests are protected.
+Your documents will be properly authenticated for presentation to the court, and your case will be argued against a highly experienced team of defense lawyers who know all the ins and outs of the court process.
+If a settlement offer is made, it will be reviewed by someone who knows whether the offer is fair and inclusive of all types of damages to which you are entitled.
+It’s possible to represent yourself, but when the stakes are this high, it only makes sense to protect your interests.

-Even when you win your case, you may not get as much money as you were expecting.
+Even when you win your case, you may not get as much money as expected.
 This is because Illinois has comparative negligence laws.
 These laws recognize that in most accidents, both parties contributed in some way.
-For example, the delivery driver might have come to a sudden stop, but you might have been following too closely.
+For example, the delivery driver might have stopped suddenly, but you might have followed too closely.

-This is another reason that you need a skilled, experienced attorney to represent you.
-It’s in the company’s interest, and their insurer’s interest, to reduce your damages as much as possible by attempting to raise your at-fault percentage.
+This is another reason you need a skilled, experienced attorney to represent you.
+It’s in the company’s (and insurer’s) interests to reduce your damages as much as possible by attempting to raise your at-fault percentage.
 But this is obviously not in your interest.
 Your attorney will protect your interest by ensuring that your at-fault percentage is not increased to an unfair level.